 - Term 1

-- Have gained an overview of the main issues and debates within the study of gender in the Middle East;
+• Gaining an overview of key debates within the study of gender and sexuality in the Middle East;

-- Be able to critically evaluate a variety of books, journals and other sources of information relevant to the topics studies on the course;
+• Critically evaluating a variety of sources relevant to the topics studied on the course;

 Scope and syllabus

 • Unpacking the Western Gaze

 • Gender, Modernity, Islam

 • Structures of Patriarchy

 • The Islamic Revival and Pious Womanhood

 • Queering Middle East Studies